illusori/node-watchable/README.md

 Removes the given listener from the watch list on that property.
 If you added an anonymous function as a listener, you'll have needed to have kept a reference to it somewhere for this to work.

+## watchable.listeners(property)

+Returns an array of all the listener functions on that property.

 ## watchable[property]._rawValue_

 Gets the raw (unwrapped) value of a property in case you need the non-proxied version for some reasons.